 Q: How far apart should I put feeders?

-Q: What type of habitat is required for a hummingbird in order for them to nest?
+Q: What type of habitat is needed for a hummer to nest?

 Q: Is it possible to turn my small backyard into a nesting ground?
-I have tried and tried for 5 years and I think they are discouraged due to heavy bird traffic.
-Could this be the reason why?
+I have tried for five years and I think they're discouraged due to heavy bird traffic.

-Q: I'm not too clever with the maps...
-But when is the right time for the hummers to visit my area?
+Q: When is the right time for the hummers to visit my area?
+(I'm not very clever with maps and would appreciate your help.)

-Q: When can we expect to see our first Hummingbirds in eastern, coastal CT?
+Q: When can we expect to see our first hummingbirds in eastern, coastal Connecticut?

-Q: Can you give me a list of flowers that bloom thru the spring/summer that would help support hummingbirds?
+Q: What flowers bloom thru the spring/summer that would help support hummingbirds?
 I have planted Bee Balm, Butterfly Bushes, Cardinal Flower, Coneflower and Lilacs.
 Trying to add more Northeast native perennials and bushes to build a continuous source of food for pollinators and birds.